Federated Learning with Heterogeneous Differential Privacy: Experiments: Extended Experimental Results

 \section{Experiments: Extended Experimental Results}

-In this appendix, we provide an extended version of the results of experiments conducted on the considered datasets.
-First, we describe the datasets and some parameters, along with the associated tasks in Table \ref{setup_exp}.
+In this section, we provide an extended version of the results of experiments conducted on the considered datasets.
+We describe the datasets along with the associated tasks in Tables \ref{setup_exp}, the models used in Table \ref{setup_models}, and the hyperparameters used in Table \ref{setup_hyp}.

-For each experiment, we presented the results of each dataset for the two baselines, i.e., \emph{non-private} and \emph{DP-FedAvg}, as well as the proposed \emph{FeO2} algorithm using the best parameters in the main body of the paper.
-In this section, we show the extended version of the experiments.
+For each experiment, we presented the results of each dataset for the two baselines, i.e., \textsc{Non-Private}, \textsc{DP-FedAvg}, and \textsc{HDP-FedAvg}, as well as the proposed \textsc{FedHDP} algorithm along with the best parameters that produce the best results in the main body of the paper.
+In this appendix, we show the extended version of the experiments.
 For all experiments, training is stopped after $500$ communication rounds for each experiment.
-The server's test dataset is the test MNIST dataset in the non-IID MNIST experiments, or the collection of the test datasets of all clients in the FMNIST and FEMNIST datasets.
-Note that the experiment of \emph{FeO2} with $r=0$ denotes the case where the server only communicates with non-private clients during training and ignores all private clients.
-We vary the ratio hyperparameter $r$ as well as the \emph{Ditto} hyperparameters $\lambda_{\text{p}}$ and $\lambda_{\text{np}}$ and observe the results.
-Next, we list the entirety of the results of all experiments conducted on each dataset.
+The server's test dataset is the test MNIST dataset in the non-IID MNIST experiments or the collection of the test datasets of all clients in the FMNIST and FEMNIST datasets.
+Note that the experiment of \textsc{FedHDP} with $r=0$ denotes the case where the server only communicates with non-private clients during training and ignores all private clients.
+For the baseline algorithms, we note that the personalization scheme that is used on clients is \textsc{Ditto}.
+We vary the ratio hyperparameter $r$ as well as the regularization hyperparameters $\lambda_{\text{p}}$ and $\lambda_{\text{np}}$ at the clients and observe the results.
+In the following tables, we list the entirety of the results of all experiments conducted on each dataset for various values of the hyperparameters.
+For readability, we highlight the rows that contain the best values of performance metrics in the proposed algorithm \textsc{FedHDP}.